-The Planning Grant application is significantly shorter and requires less detail.
-However, for either application, applications must include an adequate description of the project with clearly defined goals and objectives, how each objective and associated tasks will be addressed and the expected results.
+Applications must include an adequate description of the project with clearly defined goals and objectives, how each objective and associated tasks will be addressed and the expected results.
 Project descriptions must also include information on where the proposed project is located, who will be conducting the work, when the work will be done, and the expected work products or deliverables.
+Site and aerial images need to be included and discussed in the application.